How to Optimize Your Emotions and Maximize your Productivity

-Asking yourself, “What can I do today, this week, or this month,” that gets me closer to my ultimate goal.
+Asking yourself, “What can I do today, this week, or this month,” gets you closer to your goal.

 By looking at things from this frame of mind, goals are suddenly not so overwhelming, and things seem much more manageable.

-When we work on and focus on these smaller tasks, we have a huge sense of accomplishment, and make more forward momentum towards our goals.
+When we work on and focus on these smaller tasks, we have a huge sense of accomplishment and make more forward momentum toward our goals.